How to make a business case for investing in employee engagement

 It’s one thing to say employee engagement is beneficial, but it’s another thing to make a business case that companies should invest in it.
 As an abstract idea, you’d be hard-pressed to find any company executive who says employee engagement isn’t a positive thing.
 But the number of execs who think it’s worth spending money on is much lower.

-Looking at the numbers can help senior leadership understand the importance of employee engagement to the company’s bottom line.
+Looking at the numbers can help senior leadership understand the importance of employee engagement strategies to the company’s bottom line.
 It can also illustrate the various costs of neglecting this crucial aspect of the employee experience.
+For reference, here are 23 employee engagement survey questions you can use in this interest, as well as 10 employee engagement activities that are tried and true.

 Engagement brings financial gains.